Upcoming Square Dance events

 3/10 wearin' o' the green dance!

 A sea of green at the March 10th Wearin' O' The Green dance.

 On Monday evening, January 18th, 9 members of the Gad-Abouts attended the Pennsylvania Farm Show in Harrisburg.
 They were one of 60 squares participating in the square dance competition and exhibition.
 The two videos above show the Gad-Abouts in the entrance processional and performing.
 The picture shows them after receiving Superior Performance Blue Ribbons.
 In the front row from L-R are Mary Rogers, Carol Keenan, Marcia Horst, Marjorie Barber, and Bob Lawn.
 Behind them from L-R are Bill Bucher, Wayne Tosten, Marvin Horst, and Dan Grimes.
 Other videos from this event are in the Video Gallery.

-Wear your Easter flower to the Easter Flowers Dance on Saturday March 31st.
-New Students are invited.
+On Saturday May 12th, come and celebrate Mother's Day with the Gad-Abouts.
 The dance is from 7:30pm to 10:00pm with Early Rounds at 7:00pm at the Wacohu Grange Hall located at 16412 National Pike (Route 40 West & Route MD 63) in Hagerstown MD.
 For more information send us an email using the CONTACT US link at the top of any page.

-Join Club Caller Art Lavigne and do some Boot Scootin' Boogies at the Gad-Abouts Country Music dance on April 14th.
+Aloha, all dancers are welcome to the June 9th Hawaiian Shirt Night dance.
+Wear your eye-popping Hawaiian shirts to this luau.
 The dance is from 7:30pm to 10:00pm with Early Rounds at 7:00pm at the Wacohu Grange Hall located at 16412 National Pike (Route 40 West & Route MD 63) in Hagerstown MD.
 For more information send us an email using the CONTACT US link at the top of any page.

 square dancing tidbits